The ESRS Skinny: What the European Sustainability Reporting Standards ...

 - Financial Statements and Supplementary Data (F-pages) – Your main financials, including your income statement, balance sheet, and statement of cash flows, as well as a certification from your auditor

-And thanks to Sarbanes-Oxley (SOX) compliance requirements, your 10-K must also include signed certifications from your CEO and CFO, attesting to the report’s accuracy.
+Thanks to the Sarbanes-Oxley Act (SOX) compliance requirements, your 10-K must also include signed certifications from your CEO and CFO, attesting to the report’s accuracy.

-Think of Form 10-Q as a condensed version of the 10-K. It’s typically filed 40-45 days after the close of the first three quarters of your fiscal year, again determined by your public float.
+Think of Form 10-Q as a condensed version of the 10-K. Companies typically file them 40-45 days after the close of the first three quarters of the fiscal year, again determined by your public float.
 Note that the 10-K typically takes the place of the 10-Q for the fourth quarter.

-Also, like its bigger sibling in the 10-K, the 10-Q provides a detailed look into your financial performance for the quarter, providing investors with unaudited financial statements, MD&A, and disclosures on risk factors and your internal controls when material changes occur.
+Also, like its bigger sibling in the 10-K, the 10-Q provides a detailed look into your financial performance for the quarter.
+Thus, the 10-K provides investors with unaudited financial statements, MD&A, and disclosures on risk factors – and your internal controls when material changes occur.

-Investors often use your 10-Q to look at fluctuations in your working capital, inventory, accounts receivable, and for relevant information on legal issues, share buybacks, material acquisitions or divestitures, or other unregistered equity sales.
+Investors often use your 10-Q to look at fluctuations in your working capital, inventory, accounts receivable, and for relevant information on legal issues.
+The 10-Q also sheds vital light on share buybacks, material mergers, acquisitions, or divestitures, or other unregistered equity sales.
 Thus, the 10-Q is more of a frequent vitals check rather than the more elaborate annual physical – the 10-K – that you have with your doctor.

 While not exactly a catch-all, Form 8-K is an unscheduled “current report” that serves several different needs, providing information on particular events like: